Maryland Overtime Laws

 Key lessons from this case:

-1. The case strengthens the position of employees seeking unpaid overtime as it showed that they can now claim up to three times the unpaid overtime under the WPCL, making these cases more appealing to plaintiffs’ lawyers.
+1. The case strengthens the position of employees seeking unpaid overtime as it shows that they can now claim up to three times the unpaid overtime under the WPCL, making these cases more appealing to plaintiffs’ lawyers.

 2. The case asserts that employers should ensure compliance with overtime laws or have a valid legal justification for not paying overtime due to the potential for treble damages and the possibility of recovering attorney’s fees.